-Proxy Voting
+Rule 17 Proxy Voting

-To insure full participation in the delegate selection process, state party rules may, at their discretion, provide for proxy voting.
-Such rules shall allow an accredited participant in a caucus, convention or committee meeting, after having appeared at such meeting and having established credentials, to register the non-transferable proxy with another duly accredited participant at that meeting (except where an accredited alternate is present and eligible to serve as a replacement).
+To insureensure full participation in the delegate selection process, State Party rules may, at their discretion, provide for proxy voting.
+Such rules shall allow an accredited participant in a caucus, convention or committee meeting, after having established credentials, to register the non-transferable proxy with another duly accredited participant at that meeting (except where an accredited alternate is present and eligible to serve as a replacement).
 Unless otherwise specified, a proxy shall be deemed to be general and uninstructed.
-No such rule shall allow a person to hold more than three (3) proxies at a time.
+No such rule shall allow a person to hold more than one (1) proxy at a time.

-17. Unit Rule and Slate-Making
+Rule 18 Unit Rule and Slate-Making